kgreen14/atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 information to turn on and off different lights and adjust the thermostat up and down.

+var light = {
+  brightness: "low",
+  location: "Kitchen",
+  name: "kitchen led",
+};
+Brightness tells you the setting of the light.
+Location tells you where in the house you can find the light.
+Name tells you what the light is called with some detail about it.

+var home {
+  temperature: 72,
+  allLigtsInHouse: ["kitchen", "living room", "master bedroom", "master bathroom"] };

+The temperture of a house is an important thing to track and display so it is appropriate to have a temperature property in the home object.
+The allLightsInHouse array is nice to be able to track what lights are in the house and be able to pull information on each light.

 > Answer here

 ### 4. Sneaker Store